-Promotional flyers are utilised on site and on the social media platforms mainly to promote events, of which we have had several in the past twelve months.
+Promotional flyers are utilised on site and on the parks social media platforms mainly to promote events.
 We believe that these are still a valuable component of our marketing efforts and will continue to use them as and when appropriate.
-An example from 2022 is shown here:

-If required we would be able to start to distribute flyers to a wider and more targeted audience through local schools and clubs, helping to further build our customer base for events.
+If required we will be able to start to distribute flyers to a wider audience once again, through schools and alike, but numbers of attendees remains strong at present.
+Examples of flyers which we had produced this year are shown below.